inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

   - `OPEN`: all requests are blocked, it immediately raises a `CircuitBreakerExc`
   - `HALF-OPEN`: it allows 1 request through to test if the remote API is working already.
 If this 1 request fails, we go back into `OPEN`, else we go into `CLOSED`.

-A note on the naming: Circuit breakers come from electrical circuits, they are physical switches that control the flow of electricity.
+A note on the naming: Circuit breakers come from electrical circuits.
+They are physical switches that control the flow of electricity.
 This is why a `CLOSED` breaker means "everything is flowing normally" and an `OPEN` breaker means "blocked".

 A note about `HALF-OPEN` state: it actually lets at least 1 request through.
 It lets as many requests through as arrive until the first response causes the breaker to transition to either `CLOSED` or `OPEN` state.
-If the probe succeeded the breaker goes into `CLOSED`, otherwise it goes back to `OPEN`, but with a doubled timeout.
+If the probe succeeds, the breaker goes into `CLOSED`, otherwise it goes back to `OPEN`, but with a doubled timeout.

 ![assets/http/circuit-breaker-states-compact.svg](/assets/http/circuit-breaker-states-compact.svg)